SwagataChatterjee68/ProductHub/README.md

 A modern, beautifully designed e-commerce admin and user system built with React, Tailwind CSS, React Hook Form, Redux Toolkit, and json-server for a fully functional product management and shopping experience.

 🚀 Features
+Frontend:

-✅ Modern, clean, white-themed UI with Tailwind CSS
+Modern, clean, white-themed UI with Tailwind CSS

-✅ Product List with images, name, price, and description ✅ Add to Cart functionality for users
+Product List with images, name, price, and description

+Add to Cart functionality for users

-✅ Role-based routing and protected routes using React Router DOM ✅ Admin and User authentication (Sign Up / Sign In) with role-based feature control ✅ User/Admin data stored in json-server (db.json)
+Role-based routing and protected routes using React Router DOM

+Admin and User authentication (Sign Up / Sign In) with role-based feature control

+User/Admin data stored in json-server (db.json)

-✅ CRUD operations for products (admin only)
+CRUD operations for products (admin only)

-✅ React Hook Form for all forms (login, signup, product forms) ✅ Redux Toolkit for clean, efficient state management (auth, products, cart) ✅ React Router DOM for SPA routing and protected route structures ✅ React Toastify for clean, animated notifications
+React Hook Form for all forms (login, signup, product forms)

+Redux Toolkit for clean, efficient state management (auth, products, cart)

+React Router DOM for SPA routing and protected route structures

+React Toastify for clean, animated notifications

-✅ Axios for API requests
+Axios for API requests

-✅ nanoid for generating unique IDs
+nanoid for generating unique IDs

-✅ Uses hardcoded initial products while supporting CRUD via API ✅ Fully responsive and mobile-friendly
+Fully responsive and mobile-friendly

+Backend:

+json-server with db.json for:

+Users (Admin/User roles)

+Product storage

 🛠️ Tech Stack
 Frontend: